Curiosity Necklace Guide

-My curiosity necklace is made to look as if you are wearing lots of different necklaces together.
+My curiosity necklaces are designed to look as if you are wearing lots of different necklaces together.

-I used 4 lengths of chain in different thicknesses connected at each end to a textured metal circle to create that look.
-Additional lengths of chain lead from the circles to complete the necklace with a hook clasp.
+To create this look, I used 4 chains of differing thicknesses and lenghts and connected them to a textured metal ring.
+Additional lengths of chain lead from the rings to complete the necklace with a hook clasp.

 Hold the two rings so that the textured side faces you.
 The chunky chain should be at the top (neck edge).

 Pull the rings apart, and see if the chains have become tangled.
 If they have lay down the necklace and move the chains until they untangle.
-Sometimes one of the rings may have slipped between the chains and will need to be revered out to untangle the chains.
+Sometimes one of the rings slip between the chains.
+If this happens you can simply revitrive the ring while it's lying flat.

 You will know when the necklace is untangled because the fine chain and pendant will hang behind the two medium thickness chains.

 Turn the necklace around and put it on.
 Check to see how it is sitting and flick any of the charms or pendants into the position you want.